-Personal Set: A bottle of scotch

-Spotlight Episode: Early to mid-season

-OLIVER STARK, CORPORATE REP

-The rep from Ryland Pharmaceuticals, working in the best interests of the Company.
+The representative from Ryland Pharmaceuticals, working in the best interests of the Company.
 Bossy, manipulative, deceitful because that's how you get ahead in this world.
 His issue comes up when someone challenges his mission.
-However, his big choice at the end of the season: does he side with his corporate masters or does something happen that makes him want to side with someone at the camp?
+This is leading to a big choice at the end of the season: does he side with his corporate masters or does something happen that makes him want to side with someone at the camp?

-Questions for you: What would it take for you to disobey the Company?
+What would it take for you to disobey the Company?
 How can you personally profit from what's going on here?

-Concept: Big Pharma rep, here to watch
+Concept: Big Pharma rep, here to watch over things

-over things Issue: Control Freak
+Issue: Control Freak

+Impulse: Oliver can be bossy, manipulative, and deceitful.

 Edge: Plan B

 Edge: "That's on a need to know basis."

-Connection: The Chairman Nemesis: BGen Joseph Wallace
+Connection: The Chairman

+Nemesis: Brigader General Joseph T. Wallace

-Spotlight Episode: Near the end of the
+Spotlight Episode: Near the end of the season

-season

-GET STARTED

 We open on early morning, the sun lazy in the sky, a gentle breeze across an overgrown meadow.
 There is a slight rise past the white fencing at the edge of the meadow, atop which we see a picturesque farmhouse in dark red with yellow trim.
 In the foreground, in the meadow, in front of the fencing, is an old pickup truck.
 Now that we're holding on this image a moment, we notice that the wooden fence is broken behind the truck, but we wonder why we're holding on this sunny view of a farm when this noise starts up: wind, ferocious wind coming from where?
-The sun-burnt meadowgrass is swirling around and around and the dust clouds are picking up and the noise is loud, oh so loud and the truck is shaking and rocking and it's getting dark and the truck's right side is slowly lifted off the ground and now as it is flipped over on its side we see descending from the top frame of the screen landing gear as the heavy, bulky, ugly military transport jet touches down, ramp opening and armored men and women pour out with a Greek letter-the last Greek letter-stamped on their shoulder pads, right over the American flag.
+The sun-burnt meadowgrass is swirling around and around and the dust clouds are pickina up and the noise is loud, oh so loud and the truck is shaking and rocking and it's getting dark and the truck's right side is slowly lifted off the ground and now as it is flipped over

-Omega Squad has landed.